 As huge populations of people fled crises in Syria, Afghanistan, Iraq, and other countries, they arrived in Greece in desperate need of basic necessities.
-Although many of them seek new homes in other European countries, some are stuck in Greece now that the borders to other countries have been closed to new refugees.
+Although many of them sought new homes in other European countries, others got stuck in Greece after borders to other countries were closed to new refugees.

-We were the first organization to provide cash cards to families newly arriving in Europe — we also provide emergency shelter and hygiene kits.
-While refugees wait in camps and hope to someday move on, we offer safe spaces and help strengthen local economies.
+Our work in Greece ended in 2018.
+We were the first organization to provide cash cards to families newly arriving in Europe — we also provided emergency shelter and hygiene kits.
+While refugees waited in camps and hoped to someday move on, we offered safe spaces and helped strengthen local economies.

-- Emergency response: We are providing cash support to refugees to meet their urgent needs
+- Emergency response: We provided cash support to refugees to meet their urgent needs

-- Youth development: We are helping young people heal from trauma and build relationships through youth centers that offer recreational activities, art therapy, and life skills training.
-We are also providing practical vocational training and skills to help youth integrate with Greek society and have better options for education and livelihoods.
+- Youth development: We helped young people heal from trauma and build relationships through youth centers that offered recreational activities, art therapy, and life skills training.
+We also provided practical vocational training and skills to help youth integrate with Greek society and have better options for education and livelihoods.

-- Innovations: We partnered with Google and IRC to design and manage refugeeinfo.eu information portal for displaced arrivals into Europe, which has up-to- date, location-specific information in four languages for refugees in Europe.
+- Innovations: We partnered with Google and IRC to design and manage refugeeinfo.eu, an information portal for displaced arrivals into Europe, which has up-to- date, location-specific information in four languages for refugees in Europe.
 The site provides information about the registration process, available lodging, transportation options and emergency services.

-- Women and gender: We help girls overcome extreme stress by offering safe spaces and community systems to protect women and girls.
+- Women and gender: We helped girls overcome extreme stress by offering safe spaces and community systems to protect women and girls.

 11,000 people received